leafo/lapis/docs/models.md

   },
   {
     name = "fields",
-    description = [[
-      the fields returned by each included model.
-Taken as a fragment of raw SQL. `db.escape_identifier` can be used to sanitize column names
+    description = "the fields returned by each included model.
+Taken as a fragment of raw SQL. `db.escape_identifier` can be used to sanitize column names", example = [[
       ```lua
       Posts:include_in(users, "user_id", {
         fields = "id, name as display_name, created_at"